TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 Note: Solutions for these exercises can be found in the `solution` folder of each exercise.

-If you feel yourself getting overwhelmed or stuck, don't be afraid to go back and review or ask for help on our [Discord](https://discord.gg/fbFCkYabZB)!
+If you feel yourself getting overwhelmed or stuck, don't be afraid to go back and review or ask for help in the [TOP Discord server](https://discord.com/invite/theodinproject)!

 </div>